asujanani6/asujanani6.github.io/_news/announcement_4.md

 ---
 layout: post
-date: 2025-09-27 07:59:00-0400
+date: 2025-10-14 07:59:00-0400
 inline: true
 related_posts: false
 ---

-The paper ``New Insights and Algorithms for Optimal Diagonal Preconditioning'' has been submitted to SIAM Journal on Matrix Analysis and Applications.
+The paper ``cuHALLaR: A GPU Accelerated Low-Rank Augmented Lagrangian Method for Large-Scale Semidefinite Programming'' has been submitted to Mathematical Programming Computation.